celo-org/docs/docs/validator-guide/attestation-service.md

 ![](https://storage.googleapis.com/celo-website/docs/attestations-flow.jpg)

 Validators receive a fee (set by [on-chain governance](/celo-holder-guide/voting-governance.md), currently 0.05 cUSD) for every attestation that they process and that is then successfully redeemed on-chain by the user.
-In a future release, validators will be able claim and withdraw this fee.
+Validators can claim and withdraw this fee using: [`celocli identity:withdraw-attestation-rewards`](https://docs.celo.org/command-line-interface/identity#celocli-identitywithdraw-attestation-rewards).

 ## Outline